www.thementawai.com

 Naturally pale brown or off-white, the kabit is deeply tied to the forest.
 For kerei, it is dyed deep orange by boiling it with mangrove bark (toggoro), a colour associated with ritual readiness and spiritual authority.

 Today, boys often prefer shorts, while kerei may pair the bark cloth with woven fabric.
-Still, the kabit remains a clear marker of tradition — clothing born from trees, shaped by hand, and worn close to the skin.
+Still, the kabit remains a clear marker of tradition — clothing from trees, shaped by hand, and worn close to the skin.

-Mentawai shaman loincloth
+Mentawai shaman boiling tree bark to dye loincloth

 Baskets, Containers, and Household Items